-Proposed amendments are described below:
+Proposed amendments are described below.

-- Rule 391-3-1-.01, "Definitions," is being amended to update definitions of "Volatile organic compound" and "Procedures for Testing and Monitoring Sources of Air Pollutants."
+- Rule 391-3-1-.01, "Definitions," is being amended to update definitions of "volatile organic compound" and "Procedures for Testing and Monitoring Sources of Air Pollutants."
 Rule 391-3-1-.02(2)(ppp), "Commercial and Industrial Solid Waste Incinerators Constructed On or Before November 30, 1999," is being amended to comply with requirements of 40 CFR Part 60, Subpart DDDD (Emissions Guidelines and Compliance Times for Commercial and Industrial Solid Waste Incineration Units).
 Rule 391-3-1-.02(8)(b), "New Source Performance Standards," is being amended to adopt the Federal Performance Standards into the Georgia rules by reference, to ensure consistency between state and federal programs. - Rule 391-3-1-.02(9)(b), "Emission Standards for Hazardous Air Pollutants," is being amended to adopt the Federal Emission Standards into the Georgia rules by reference to ensure consistency between state and federal programs. - Rule 391-3-1-.03(8), "Permit Requirements," is being amended to remove the fine particulate matter nonattainment new source review requirements for Catoosa and Walker counties. - Rule 391-3-1-.03(10), "Title V Operating Permits," is being amended to adopt 40 CFR Part 70.6(c) into the Georgia rules by reference to ensure consistency between state and federal programs.

-The proposed amendments were filed 1 APR 2015.
-A hearing was to be held 12 MAY 15 and comments are due 13 MAY 15.
-A meeting will be held 24 JUN 15.
+The proposed amendments were filed 1 APR 15.
+A hearing will be held 12 MAY 15 and comments are due 13 MAY 15.
 POC: Air Protection Branch, (404) 363-7000.